OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

 ### Making Commits
 1. While on the 'main' or 'dev' branch, make changes to your code.
-2. Commit and push the made changes to Gitlab.
+2. Commit and push the made changes to GitLab.

 ### Creating Merge Requests